Directly to the content

 Scientifically proven effects of curcumin

 2. Longevity through cellular mechanisms: According to studies, curcumin interacts at the molecular level with various signaling pathways that are crucial for cell function and lifespan.
 Specifically, it promotes the activation of AMPK (AMP-activated protein kinase), which is associated with improved regulation of energy metabolism.
 This can have positive effects on glucose and lipid metabolism.
 By activating AMPK, curcumin can reduce the expression of genes responsible for gluconeogenesis.
-This could contribute to the modulation of blood glucose levels .
+This could contribute to modulation of the blood sugar level.

-3. Effects on cognition and nervous system: Because of its ability to penetrate the blood-brain barrier, curcumin can also directly influence brain metabolism.
-This also led to the finding that people who regularly consume curries with turmeric have better cognitive performance in old age.
+3. Effects on cognition and the nervous system: Due to its ability to penetrate the blood-brain barrier, curcumin can also directly influence brain metabolism.
+Therefore, it has been recognized that people who regularly consume curries with turmeric show better cognitive performance in old age.

-4. Effects on liver and cardiovascular system: A study investigating the antioxidant properties of tetrahydrocurcuminoids suggests that they may have an impact on the liver and heart due to their strong antioxidant effect.
-The extent to which curcumin influences the cardiovascular system, how it regulates cholesterol levels and changes the risk of arteriosclerosis is still being investigated.
-Possible positive study results could make curcumin part of a holistic approach to the prevention of age-related changes in the cardiovascular system.
-This is because the prevention of metabolic syndrome, also known as insulin resistance syndrome, holds great potential.
-This is a condition that increases the risk of type 2 diabetes, stroke and heart disease.
-It is characterized, for example, by elevated blood sugar, blood lipid levels and blood pressure as well as insulin resistance.
+4. Effects on the liver and cardiovascular system: A study investigating the antioxidant properties of tetrahydrocurcuminoids suggests that these may have an impact on the liver and heart due to their strong antioxidant effect.
+Further research is currently being conducted to determine the extent to which curcumin influences the cardiovascular system, how it regulates cholesterol levels, and alters the risk of arteriosclerosis.
+Possible positive study results could make curcumin a component of a holistic approach to prevention of age-related changes in the cardiovascular system.
+Because the prevention of metabolic syndrome, also known as insulin resistance syndrome, holds great potential.
+This is a condition that increases the risk of type 2 diabetes, stroke, and heart diseases.
+It is characterized by, for example, elevated blood sugar, blood lipid levels and blood pressure as well as insulin resistance.
 Blood sugar levels play an important role here and can be easily measured.

 Challenges in the bioavailability of curcumin

-Since curcumin is not so easy to absorb, there are a few things to consider when taking supplements.
+Since curcumin is not easily absorbed, there are several considerations for supplementation.
 Curcumin is fat-soluble and is therefore poorly absorbed.
-It is also metabolized relatively quickly and then excreted from the body.
-Studies show that normal curcumin only reaches the blood to a small extent and is quickly broken down there, which somewhat limits its possible effects.
+Additionally, it is metabolized relatively quickly and then excreted from the body.
+Studies show that normal curcumin only enters the blood to a small extent and is quickly broken down there, which somewhat limits its potential effects.

 1. Improved absorption through piperine

-Piperine, the active component of black pepper, has been shown to be an excellent bioenhancer for curcumin.
-By inhibiting enzymes in the liver , piperine delays the breakdown of curcumin and thus increases its bioavailability many times over.
+Piperine, the active ingredient of black pepper, has proven to be an excellent bioenhancer for curcumin.
+By inhibiting enzymes in the liver piperine delays the breakdown of curcumin and thus significantly increases its bioavailability.
 This combination is therefore also used in our product Curcusome to optimize the absorption of curcumin.

 2. Phospholipid complexes and sunflower phospholipids

-In this phospholipid combination, the bioavailability of curcumin is increased 29-fold compared to conventional curcumin powder.
-The complex formation makes curcumin more stable and easier to transport into the cells.
+In this phospholipid combination, the bioavailability of curcumin is increased by up to 29 times compared to conventional curcumin powder.
+Through complex formation, curcumin becomes more stable and can be transported into the cells more easily.

-For therapeutic purposes, the amount contained in turmeric powder is often insufficient, which is why concentrated curcumin extracts with a significantly higher curcumin content (often 95% or more) are preferred.
-The fresh turmeric root typically contains a lower curcumin content than dried and powdered turmeric.
+For therapeutic purposes, the amount of curcumin contained in turmeric powder is often not sufficient, which is why concentrated curcumin extracts with a significantly higher curcumin content (often 95% or more) are preferred.
+Fresh turmeric root typically contains a lower curcumin content than dried and powdered turmeric.
 In general, the curcumin content in the fresh root is about 0.3 to 1% of the total weight

-Did you knowthat you need approx. you would have to eat 5 large plates of a typical Indian curry to get 1000 mg of curcumin?
-For therapeutic amounts of curcumin, concentrated curcumin supplements are therefore often used.
+Did you know that you would need to eat about 5 large plates of a typical Indian curry to reach a curcumin amount of 1000 mg?
+Therefore, concentrated curcumin supplements are often used for therapeutic amounts of curcumin.

-What about heavy metal exposure with curcumin supplementation
+What is the situation regarding heavy metal contamination with curcumin supplementation?

-We often hear that exposure to heavy metals, particularly lead, is a risk with turmeric.
-This exposure can also occur in pure curcumin supplements - especially if they come from regions where controls are less strict or if contamination occurs during production, such as z.BBangladesh.
-As many curcumin supplements are made from dried turmeric powder, impurities in the source plant may be even more present in the concentrated end product.
+It is often heard that the contamination of heavy metals, especially lead, poses a risk with turmeric.
+This contamination can also occur in pure curcumin supplements – especially if they come from regions where controls are less strict, or if contaminants arise during production such as z.B.
+Bangladesh.
+Since many curcumin supplements are made from dried turmeric powder, contaminants in the source plant can be even more pronounced in the concentrated end product.

-How you can recognize heavy metal risks in curcumin products
+How to recognize heavy metal risks in curcumin products

-Pay attention to the origin of the curcumin: In countries such as Bangladesh and parts of India, lead-containing substances were used in the past to enhance the color of turmeric.
-These heavy metals can remain in poorly controlled products, which increases the risk.
+Pay attention to the origin of the curcumin: In countries like Bangladesh and parts of India, lead-containing substances have been used in the past to enhance the color of turmeric.
+These heavy metals can remain in poorly controlled products, increasing the risk.

-Products from manufacturers who do not carry out regular quality controls and tests may be more likely to be contaminated.
-Therefore, look out for suppliers who test their curcumin products thoroughly and make this transparent.
+Products from manufacturers who do not conduct regular quality controls and tests may be more contaminated.
+Therefore, look for suppliers who thoroughly test their curcumin products and make this transparent.

-To make sure your curcumin supplement is free of heavy metals, consider the following:
+To ensure that your curcumin supplement is free from heavy metals, consider the following:

-• Choose products with quality seals such as "USP Verified", "Good Manufacturing Practices (GMP)" or "IFS Certified", as these standards stand for strict controls.
+• Choose products with quality seals such as "USP Verified," "Good Manufacturing Practices (GMP)," or "IFS Certified," as these standards represent strict controls.

 Overall, high-quality curcumin supplements that are tested and certified are the safest and less prone to heavy metal contamination.

 • It is best to take curcumin with or after a meal.
-This allows it to be better metabolized in combination with food and increases its bioavailability.
+This way, it can be better metabolized through the combination with food, and its bioavailability is increased.

-Curcumin is a dietary supplement that is said to have many beneficial properties, both historically and according to recent studies.
-The development of phospholipid complexes and the combination with piperine represent significant advances in overcoming the challenges of low bioavailability and realizing the full potential of curcumin.
-This synergistic combination of curcumin, phospholipids and piperine maximizes the benefits and makes it a promising approach to support an inflammation-reducing lifestyle.
+Curcumin is a dietary supplement that has historically and according to the latest studies been attributed many positive properties.
+The development of phospholipid complexes and the combination with piperine represent significant advances in overcoming the challenges of low bioavailability and fully utilizing the potential of curcumin.
+This synergistic combination of curcumin, phospholipids, and piperine maximizes the benefits and makes it a promising approach to supporting an inflammation-reducing lifestyle.

 Sources